martinsohn/filmstriben-extension/README.md

 ## Porting to a sibling service

-The subtitle half of this extension is not really Filmstriben-specific — it is Norgesfilm-specific, and Norgesfilm runs several services.
+The subtitle feature is not really Filmstriben-specific — it is Norgesfilm-specific, and Norgesfilm runs several services.
 To try it against one:

 1. **Find the player host.** Play something and watch the network panel for a request to